aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 (...)
 ```

-If you aren't seeing a similar output to the one shown above, make sure:
+If you are not seeing a similar output to the one shown above, make sure:

 1. You meet the documented [requirements](../../docs/installation/requirements.md)
 2. You have the latest `arista.avd` collection installed.